Splitting aspects of holomorphic distributions with locally free tangent sheaf: Proof of Theorem

-All calculations for the remainder of the proof were performed using Maple software.
-If $d=1$ and $v$ is as in (V) or (VI), we show that $\F$ is also tangent to a nonnilpotent holomorphic vector field, and the result follows from what we have already proved.
-Note that in this case $\TF\cong \mathcal{O}_{\mathbb{P}^3} \oplus \mathcal{O}_{\mathbb{P}^3}(1)$.
+Finally, if $d=1$ and $v$ is given by \eqref{5:Mat_cases} or \eqref{6:Mat_cases}, we show that there exists a nonnilpotent holomorphic vector field on $\Pj^3$ tangent to $\F$, and the result follows from what we have already proved.
+Note that in this case

-Assume that $d=1$ and $v$ is as in (V).
-Then $\F$ is defined by
+Assume that $d=1$ and $v$ is given by \eqref{5:Mat_cases}.
+We have used Maple to solve \eqref{E:System_linear}, then we have that $\F$ is defined by